 The United States Department of Energy (DOE) featured a story about Courtney Shafer, currently a researcher at Lawrence Berkeley National Lab and soon to start her PhD at the UB… Continue reading US Department of Energy highlights Courtney Shafer

 Argemino Barro, a New York-based journalist, interviewed Kristin Poinar for El Ágora, the first Spanish-speaking media entirely devoted to water and climate change.
 His article is about the future of… Continue reading News article “The future of the planet is written in Greenland”

 We had our first and only in-person lab meeting of Spring 2021.
 It was a brisk spring day on UB’s South Campus, where none of us had ever spent much… Continue reading GML in person

 Jeremy Stock gave a short talk at the Buffalo Association of Professional Geologists, as part of a Scholarship Event, in spring 2020.
 The BAPG was prescient and kind enough to… Continue reading Lake drainage presentation by Jeremy Stock

 Jeremy Stock successfully defended his MS thesis, “Modeled Patterns of Crevassing Induced by Supraglacial Lake Drainage in Western Greenland”, and turned in a very nice dissertation this May.
 Congratulations, Jeremy!… Continue reading Congratulations Jeremy Stock, MS!

-I was fortunate to be invited to give a public lecture at the Carnegie Science Institute in Washington, DC as part… Continue reading Carnegie Capital Science evening lecture
+“Meltwater On, In, & Under the Greenland Ice Sheet” I was fortunate to be invited to give a public lecture at the Carnegie Science Institute in Washington, DC as part… Continue reading Carnegie Capital Science evening lecture